Floating (glueless) engineered hardwood

 Q: What do you think of floating (glueless) engineered hardwood?

 A: It depends who the manufacturer is.
-Torly’s and uniclick appear to make the best, while for a glue down, Mirage engineered is the best I’ve used.
-The advantage of the floater, of course, is you don’t have the expense of the adhesive.
+Torly’s and Uniclick appear to make the best, while for glue down, Mirage engineered is the best I’ve used.
+The advantage of the floater, of course, is that you don’t have the expense of the adhesive.

 Follow-up Q: I have heard of Torly’s so I will look into it a little more now that you recommend that product.
 As you say, the advantage of a floating floor is that I don’t have to buy the adhesive (and I’m sure I wouldn’t like the fumes either).